 When you touch the earth with your skin or through material that does not insulate you from its energy field (grounding or “Earthing”), you literally absorb electrons from its surface into your body.
 This process has many powerful effects on you, the details of which we have only recently begun to understand.

 In this connection I have derived much benefit from reading Reginald A. Ray, Touching Enlightenment: Finding Realization in the Body (Boulder: Sounds True, 2008, 2014).
-A Buddhist teacher of meditation, Ray has developed an earth meditation in which we experience becoming part of the earth in our own bodies.
+A Buddhist teacher of meditation, Ray has developed an earth meditation in which we experience becoming part of Earth in our own bodies.
 This meditation consists of visualizing ourselves dissolving into the earth beneath us, going down, down, down—5 feet, 10 feet, 20 feet, 50 feet, 100 feet, 1,000 feet, 1 mile, 5 miles etc. Or we could imagine ourselves sinking down through the various geological layers under us.
 The object of our meditation could be to reflect Earth as our home.
 From its dirt we were created and to that dirt we shall return.
 As we sit in lotus position, our perineum—the earthiest part of our bodies—makes contact with Earth itself.

 Yoga and the Environmental Movement